Showing posts with label Literature. Show all posts

 And now, as we watch the USA and Iran exchange blows — each convinced of its own righteousness, each locked into its own narrative of grievance and destiny — I find myself thinking of Pound’s broadcasts again.
 Not because the situations are comparable, but because the same unease runs beneath them: the sense that nations, like individuals, can lose their bearings, and that once lost, the search for coherence can take them down unpredictable paths.

-Western societies still wrestle with fragmentation, economic opacity, and the erosion of shared narratives.
+Western societies still wrestle with fragmentation, economic illiteracy, and the erosion of shared narratives.
 The fear — sometimes whispered, sometimes shouted — is that liberal democracies may be losing the capacity to sustain order.
 And at the same time, China’s rise, with its mixture of centralised authority, long‑term planning, and civilisational self‑confidence, has revived interest in alternative models of governance.
 Some see in China’s trajectory a faint echo of Confucian ideals: disciplined leadership, cultural continuity, and the belief that stability flows from moral structure rather than procedural freedom.
 Whether this is accurate or merely convenient is another matter, but the comparison persists.

 You see this most clearly in the poems themselves.
 In Canto XIII, Confucius speaks directly, offering fragments of counsel on governance, conduct, and virtue.
 The China Cantos present history as a series of moral exempla — rulers rising or falling according to their adherence to ritual and justice.
 Even Cathay, though not explicitly Confucian, hints at Pound’s admiration for a civilisation he perceived as ceremonious, restrained, and ethically grounded.
 Taken together, these works reveal his belief that poetry might do more than describe the world: it might shape it.
 Through Confucius, he imagined verse as a tool of memory, discipline, and order — a cultural instrument capable of restoring coherence to a fractured age.